 So, there aren’t really any cons to not saluting your staff heroes.
 The most difficult part for managers setting up a recognition platform – but we’ve got you covered.
 There are plenty of easy-to-use reward and recognition platforms to help you identify and celebrate your outstanding employees.

-The Perkbox rewards hub helps to identify which staff are producing quality work, find the right reward for the occasion - including a number of perks, discounts, freebies and other rewards from top brands and companies – and set challenges in real time.
+Perkbox Recognition allows you to recognise the staff are producing quality work, find the right reward for the occasion - including a number of perks, discounts, freebies and other rewards from top brands and companies – and set challenges in real time.

 You can organise polls to endorse specific contributions.
 These could be based on teamwork, for instance, encouraging more collaborative work in the office.
 With your polls, you can put staff members into groups and give them a deadline to hit their target.